What is a Gamma Knife Icon?

-Gamma Knife Icon is the newest form of radiosurgery available allowing for a very precise brain surgery without opening one’s skull.
-Elekta Gamma Knife Icon promises even better results than previous types of gamma knife treatment and has become a favourite tool for many doctors across the globe.
+Gamma Knife Icon is the newest form available of Gamma Knife allowing for a very precise brain surgery without opening one’s skull.
+Elekta Gamma Knife Icon promises even better results than previous types of gamma knife treatment and has become a favorite tool for many doctors across the globe.

-In this article, we try to make radiosurgery, and Elekta Gamma Knife Icon in particular, more familiar to those of patients who may need it and who have doubts regarding this revolutionary procedure.
-Hopefully, after reading it, gamma knife surgery will seem like a good treatment option for them.
+In this article, we are trying to make radiosurgery, and Elekta Gamma Knife Icon in particular, more familiar to those of patients who may need it and who also have doubts regarding this revolutionary procedure.

 Why Gamma Knife Icon?